User Tools

 Maintenance

 There are no user-serviceable parts inside this instrument.
 Refer all repairs to the manufacturer.
-Work performed by persons not authorized by Vescent Photonics may void the warranty.
+Work performed by persons not authorized by Vescent may void the warranty.

 Warnings and Faults